isabella232/web-dev-external-docs/documentation/Updating Content/case-studies.md

 </div>

 ## Company Logo for Case Study
 If you need a logo for case study, create a ticket for Design to provide one.
-Here's some information to provide Design team:
+Here's some information to provide Design team

 - Please get an SVG versus PNG if the overall size of the image will be less.
 - Request logo be: size of 226x64 - or view box size of 0 0 226 64